Equal Care Day

 The structural disadvantage of care workers

-In January 2025, the Federal Employment Agency published a study comparing the proportions of women and men employed in various occupational fields.
-Five of the 30 occupational fields examined are counted as paid care work.
-In each of these five, the proportion of women is more than 50 %, in four of them even over 70 % (Federal Statistical Office 2024).
-These include activities such as teaching and training occupations, cleaning occupations, non-medical health, personal care and wellness occupations, medical technology, medical health occupations, education and social housekeeping occupations (Federal Statistical Office 2024).
-These occupational fields, which are often suggested to female socialized persons during their school education and in career guidance offers and are therefore also called "women's occupations" (Federal Anti-Discrimination Agency; no year), are often poorly paid.
-One of the main reasons for this is the fact that these female-dominated professions are often seen as less demanding than "male professions" (ibid.), as they have a lower degree of academization, for example.
-In addition, the interests of male employees are better represented in collective bargaining, which means that the problem of gender-specific wage discrimination is often not given high priority (ibid.).
+Professional care workers also experience discrimination: in January 2025, the Federal Employment Agency published a study comparing the proportions of women and men employed in various occupational fields (Statistisches Bundesamt, 2025).
+Five of the approximately 30 occupational fields examined are counted as paid care work.
+These include activities such as teaching and training occupations, cleaning occupations, non-medical health, personal care and wellness occupations, medical technology, medical health occupations, education and social housekeeping occupations (ibid.)
+In each of these five fields, the proportion of women is more than 50%, in four of them even more than 70% (ibid.).
+These occupational fields, which are often suggested to female socialized persons during their school education and in career guidance offers and are therefore also called "women's occupations" (Antidiskriminierungsstelle des Bundes, n.d.), are often poorly paid.
+One of the main reasons is that these female-dominated professions are often considered less demanding than "male professions" (ibid.), partly because they have a lower degree of academization, for example.

-This unequal distribution of men and women in better and lower paid jobs is one of the factors that make up the gender pay gap.
+This unequal distribution of men and women in better and lower-paid professions is one of the factors that make up the gender pay gap.
 This gap describes the fact that women earn less on average than men.
-In addition to the "female professions", this is also due to the fact that women are significantly more often in part-time or precarious employment (BMFSFJ 2023).
-The gap was 16% in 2024 (Destatis 2025).
+In addition to the "female professions", this is also due to the fact that women are significantly more often in part-time or precarious employment (BMFSFJ, 2023).
+The gap was 16% in 2025 (Destatis, 2025).

 Intersectional view of the gender care gap